 - Place one hand behind your neck and the other hand on your abdomen with your fingertips flat at your belly button, fingers facing downward.

 - Gently push your fingertips into your abdomen while rolling your upper body off of the floor, chin towards the ceiling.

 - Feel for a separation between those two ab muscles.
 Experts say that a 2-2.5 finger or more spread signals diastasis recti.

 Now, let’s talk about our options moving forward.
 We can go the immediate and potentially easy (but expensive) route with surgery.
-BUT, surgery is not always recommended if you are still in your childbearing years…I mean think about it, one more baby, and you’ll pop them right back apart!
+BUT, surgery is not always recommended if you are still in your childbearing years…I mean think about it, one more baby, and you’ll pop those abs right back apart!
 As well, there is no guarantee that surgery will be 100% effective.
-(SIDE NOTE…Research on this topic started once Chris told me NO to this option…because he wants more babies!
+(SIDE NOTE…Research on this topic started once Chris told me NO to this option because he wants more babies!
 Another topic for another day…but…).

 So for me, at-home exercises and remedies are the way to go.
 Anytime I can avoid going under the knife, I will.
 And worst case?
 If the exercises don’t work, surgery as an option is always going to be there.